wjdolan/Final_project/README.md

 # Time Series Analysis and Prediction

  This is the final project for LighthouseLabs.
-It performs time series analysis and predicts future values based on various models
+It performs time series analysis and predicts future values based on statistical and ml models:

- It uses supervised learning based on the following data:
+>   *   ARIMA
->   *   gasoline sales volumes (EIA data from 1983-2021)
+>   *   SARIMA
->   *   Kerosene sales volumes (EIA data from 1983-2021)
+>   *   LSTM
->   *
+>   *   CNN-LSTM
->   *
+>   *   Conv-LSTM

+The time series data is pulled from the EIA website for gasoline and other petroleum product consumption

 ## Table of Contents
 >   * [Data](/data)